- Why seeking outside equity investors for an SBA loan can help you purchase a larger business

 This could mean much more profit for you and the investors.

-Let’s just take a quick look at some very simple numbers to see how this could work out.
+Let’s quickly look at some very simple numbers to see how this could work out.
 These are overly simplified and don’t account for taxation, depreciation, etc. but are designed to illustrate the core concept.

 |“EBITDA” stands for earnings before interest, taxes, depreciation and amortization.
 It is one of the most commonly used measures of a company's financial health and ability to generate cash.|